ibm-cloud-docs/codeengine/project.md

   ```
   {: screen}

-  Then copy the export command, paste it into your command-line, and run it.
+  Then, copy the export command, paste it into your command-line interface, and run it.

 Verify that your environment is set correctly by running the `kubectl config` command.